Top 10 diving records in the world

 Egyptian army special officer Ahmed Gabr spent 17 years as diving instructor before winning the Guinness record

-Something that is striking is that during a good part of the dive he was surrounded by beautiful oceanic whitetip sharks “Carcharhinus longimanus” which, according to the diver, “came to congratulate him” on his feat.
+One remarkable detail is that during a significant part of his dive, he was surrounded by majestic oceanic whitetip sharks (Carcharhinus longimanus), which, according to him, “came to congratulate him” on his achievement.

-The previous depth record had been established by the South African Nuno Gómez and was nothing more and nothing less than 318 meters or 1043 feet.
+The previous depth record had been set by South African diver Nuno Gómez at an impressive 318 meters (1,043 feet).

-In this same act Ahmed Gabr broke two different records: The deepest dive in the sea and the deepest dive in the male category.
+During this same dive, Ahmed Gabr broke two records: the deepest sea dive and the deepest dive in the male category.

 The longest dive in the sea male category: Cem Karabay “longest open-water scuba dive”